codefromhezad/shader-path/README.md

-Testing stuff with Pathtracing (or maybe Raytracing first ...) and Fragment Shaders
+Testing stuff with Pathtracing (or maybe Raytracing first ...) and WebGL Shaders

-Using:
-* jQuery to help with DOM manipulation,
-* THREE.js to help with the base WebGL Material/Shader handling

-There is also, a custom made jQuery plugin that heavily uses THREE.js to quickly setup a Plane geometry and use it as a surface for shaders tinkering.
+There is also, a custom made jQuery plugin that heavily uses THREE.js to quickly load external shader files and setup a Plane geometry to use it as a surface for shaders tinkering.

-## THREEShaderHelper start example :
+## THREEShaderHelper example :

 	$.THREEShaderHelper({
 	    debug: true,